-- Support measures to conserve and restore monuments /sites and items of movable cultural heritage - Support revitalization of cultural heritage by supporting new and innovative uses of old and/or abandoned buildings - Support training and competence building programs: methodology, approach, management, traditional skills - Support development of eco-tourism and other sustainable tourism initiatives both in and close to selected natural and cultural areas, e.g. protected areas and monuments - Support measures to protect cultural and natural heritage sites from degradation as a result of unsustainable commercial development - Support development of national strategies and practices for management of the cultural heritage sector.
+- Support measures to conserve and restore monuments /sites and items of movable cultural heritage. - Support revitalization of cultural heritage by supporting new and innovative uses of old and/or abandoned buildings. - Support training and competence building programs: methodology, approach, management, traditional skills. - Support development of eco-tourism and other sustainable tourism initiatives both in and close to selected natural and cultural areas, e.g. protected areas and monuments. - Support measures to protect cultural and natural heritage sites from degradation as a result of unsustainable commercial development. - Support development of national strategies and practices for management of the cultural heritage sector.

-At present no proposals open for any beneficiary country under this area of support.
+At present no proposals are open for any beneficiary country under this area of support.

-Promotion of diversity in culture and arts within European cultural heritage values in Europe and to contribute to economic and social cohesion.
-The EEA Grants support programs promoting the diversity in culture and arts in 10 beneficiary countries (Bulgaria, Czech Republic, Hungary, Latvia, Lithuania, Poland, Portugal, Romania, Slovakia and Spain).
+Promotion of diversity in culture and arts within European cultural heritage

+As a result of centuries of exchange and migratory flows, Europeans share a rich cultural heritage.
+Promoting cultural diversity is essential for strengthening democratic values in Europe and for contributing to economic and social cohesion.
+The EEA Grants support programs promoting the diversity in culture and arts in 10 beneficiary countries (Bulgaria, Czech Republic, Hungary, Latvia, Lithuania, Poland, Portugal, Romania, Slovakia, and Spain).
 These programs aim to encourage intercultural dialogue and diversity in the arts.
 Cultural dialogue increased and European identity fostered through understanding of cultural diversity.